ippontech/blog-usa/posts/containerize-with-jib.md

 - Jenkins
 - Docker
 - Nexus
+- Maven
 date: 2019-07-24T20:16:10.000Z
 title: "Containerize your Spring Boot app with JIB"
 image: https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/07/container-2539942_1920.jpg
 ---
-Java developers are familiar with building war or jar files using their preferred tools, In a Microservice architecture, they will also need to build docker images.
+Java developers are familiar with building war or jar files using their preferred tools but in a Microservice architecture, they will also need to build docker images.
-Building an image is not always an easy task, a minimum docker knowledge is required, writing a docker file, runing a docker daemon and finally building and publishing an image to a registry.
+Building an image is not always an easy task, a minimum of docker knowledge is required, writing a docker file, running a docker daemon, and finally, building and publishing an image to a registry.
-Making the Docker build process integrate with your app build tool is becoming more obvious, There are several Maven/Gradle docker plugins that emerge like [Spotify docker plugin](https://github.com/spotify/dockerfile-maven) and [fabric8 Docker plugin](https://github.com/fabric8io/docker-maven-plugin).
+Making the Docker build process integrate with your app build tool is becoming more obvious.
+There are several Maven/Gradle docker plugins that emerge like [Spotify docker plugin](https://github.com/spotify/dockerfile-maven) and [fabric8 Docker plugin](https://github.com/fabric8io/docker-maven-plugin).
-In this article we are going to focus on Jib, an open-source container image builder developed by Google that uses a new approach, Jib lets Java build containers using Maven or Gradle without a dockerfile or a docker daemon installed.
+In this article, we are going to focus on Jib, an open-source container image builder developed by Google that uses a new approach.
+Jib allows for Java build containers using Maven or Gradle without a dockerfile or a docker daemon installed.

 # Docker build flow
-There is many steps between your project and your container being on a registry
+There are many steps between your project and your container being on a registry.

 ![01](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/07/docker_build_flow.png)

-We need a Dockerfile and the docker daemon installed as root which can bring complexity to a CI/DC pipeline.
+We need a Dockerfile and the docker daemon installed as root, which can bring complexity to a CI/DC pipeline.

 # JIB build flow
 ![02](https://raw.githubusercontent.com/ippontech/blog-usa/master/images/2019/07/jib_build_flow.png)

-Jib provide a build process that hide all the complexity of a docker build flow
+Jib provides a build process that hides all the complexity of a docker build flow.

 # Add JIB to your application
 Jib requires minimal configuration, we just need to add the plugin to the pom.xml and configure the target image :